yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-azure/_index.md

 Important: It is not possible to use some rewrite-path like `https://FQDN/Components/` to access the web interface.
 {{% /alert %}}

-It's necessary to configure the following annotations for ingress
+It is necessary to configure the following annotations for ingress
 configuration:

 * Disable HTTP/2 if your ingress chooses it by default